Need Winter Gear?

 - Dinners for Adults (Christmas and New Year’s only- all other winter dinners are family dinners)- Dressing up at the ranch doesn’t require a sport coat, although you may see one or two.
 It does typically require a blouse, a collared shirt and your best cowboy boots.
 Our guests have fun with western fashion and may often be seen in a fancy western shirt, crisp blue jeans and a handsome belt and cowboy boots.
-Adult dinner attire has been described as “Cowboy Chic” – men usually wear jeans (or slacks) and a nice button down or sweater, and women have been seen in fur (faux or otherwise), jeans or leggings, ranchy/western dressy skirts and tops.
-The best we can say is: have a little fun with it- western up, and winterize your cocktail attire!
+Adult dinner attire has been described as “Cowboy Chic” – men usually wear jeans (or slacks) and a nice button down or sweater, and women have been seen in fur (faux or otherwise), jeans or leggings, ranchy/western dressy skirts and tops, or dress jeans and dressy western tops.
+Have a little fun with it– “cowboy-up” and winterize your cocktail attire!
 For more detailed info on the C Lazy U dress code, please see our Guest Policies page.